cecilebemile/mon-scribouilli/index.md

 order: 0
 ---
 # ESL-ESP
-to Enjoy, Share, Learn, and Practice ESL (_English as a Second Language_) & ESP (_English for Specific Purpose_s)
+to Enjoy, Share, Learn, and Practice ESL _(English as a Second Language)_ & ESP _(English for Specific Purposes)_

 A place to share **material for and by my students**, future professionals of:
-- Digital Humanities (esp.
-Edtech)
+- **_Digital Humanities_** (esp.
+Edtech branch)
-- Cultural & Intercultural Project Management
+- **_Cultural & Intercultural Project Management_**
 - and maybe other subjects in Humanities too...

-In a world where Tech Giants seem to be everywhere, I find it quite refreshing to use this free open source... and experimental solution: thank you, Scribouilli!
+In a world where _tech giants_ seem to be everywhere, I find it quite refreshing to use this free open source... and experimental solution: thank you, Scribouilli!
 And now, let the adventure begin!